• Skip to primary navigation

 Also, you could use a muffin pan and aluminum foil.
 To do this, line the cavities of the muffin pan with some aluminum foil and add an aluminum foil ball in the center of each cavity.
 Furthermore, this will give you donut shapes.

-Why Render Strawberries for Sourdough Baked Donuts?
+Why Render Strawberries for Sourdough Donuts with Strawberry Lemonade?

 If you don’t know anything about rendering, in terms of fruit, it’s a process where you use low-medium heat to extract flavorful natural juices from the fruit.
 By doing the rendering process to your strawberries, you create a delicious strawberry syrup which is prefect to use for baking!